 The natural world can be so breathtaking in fact, that a single person, in awe of their own smallness in the midst of such grandeur, can feel that this beauty must be by design.
 Such a feeling is perfectly normal.
-How can one look at the Great Barrier Reef, or the multicolored-squiggles on the body of a Mandarin fish, or the speed of a hummingbird's wings, or the spots on a giraffe, or the spellbinding glow of lava pouring from a volcano, and not conclude that the world isn't one big lovely painting?
-And doesn't a painting require a painter?
+How can one look at the Great Barrier Reef, or the multicolored-squiggles on the body of a Mandarin fish, or the spellbinding glow of lava pouring from a volcano, and not conclude that the world isn’t one big lovely painting?
+And doesn’t a painting require a painter?

 This is what is often expressed by religious believers who encounter the splendor of nature.